Kalamazoo Community Foundation

 Key Takeaways for Grant Writers

-- The foundation prioritizes racial, social, and economic justice in all grant-making
+- The foundation prioritises racial, social, and economic justice in all grant-making

-- Strong emphasis on equity-centered approaches and centering marginalized voices
+- Strong emphasis on equity-centred approaches and centring marginalised voices

 - Multiple grant types available from small community grants to multiyear operations support